Calinou/awesome-gamedev/wall-of-shame.md

 Pretends to be free, but isn't
 ==============================

-* Bfxr - relies on a proprietary language.
+* Bfxr - relies on a proprietary runtime.
 Use sfxr/jsfxr instead.
 * Bridges - only works on a proprietary platform.
 * Canabalt - only works on a proprietary platform.
-* Citrus - relies on a proprietary language.
+* Citrus - relies on a proprietary runtime.
-* Codename Lumberjack - relies on a proprietary language.
+* Codename Lumberjack - relies on a proprietary runtime.
 * Dash - relies on a proprietary compiler.
 * Ejecta - only works on a proprietary platform.
 * EKG Runner - depends on a nonfree library.
-* Ending - relies on a proprietary language.
+* Ending - relies on a proprietary runtime.
 * Farseer - depends on nonfree build tools.
-* FlashPunk - relies on a proprietary language.
+* FlashPunk - relies on a proprietary runtime.
-* Flixel - relies on a proprietary language.
+* Flixel - relies on a proprietary runtime.
 Use HaxeFlixel instead.
 * GenesisEngine - relies on a proprietary build system and OS.
 * Grit - depends on libCG.
 * Hotfix - depends on a proprietary engine.